biasmv/pv/doc/viewer.rst

 .. function:: pv.Viewer.lines(name, structure[, options])

-  Renders the structure (:class:`~mol.Mol`, or :class:`~mol.MolView`) at full connectivity level, using lines for the bonds.
+  Renders the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) at full connectivity level, using lines for the bonds.
 Atoms with no bonds are represented as small crosses.
 Valid *options* are:

   * *color*: the color operation to be used.
-Defaults to :func:`color.byElement`.
+Defaults to :func:`pv.color.byElement`.
   * *lineWidth*: The line width for bonds and atoms.
 Defaults to 4.0

   :returns: The geometry of the object.

 .. function:: pv.Viewer.spheres(name, structure[, options])

-  Renders the structure (:class:`~mol.Mol`, or :class:`~mol.MolView`) at full-atom level using a sphere for each atom.
+  Renders the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) at full-atom level using a sphere for each atom.
 Valid *options* are:

   * *color*: the color operation to be used.
-Defaults to :func:`color.byElement`.
+Defaults to :func:`pv.color.byElement`.
   * *sphereDetail*: the number of horizontal and vertical arcs for the sphere.
 The default *sphereDetail* is determined by :func:`pv.Viewer.quality()`.

 .. function:: pv.Viewer.lineTrace(name, structure[, options])

-  Renders the protein part of the structure (:class:`~mol.Mol`, or :class:`~mol.MolView`) as a Carbon-alpha trace using lines.
+  Renders the protein part of the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) as a Carbon-alpha trace using lines.
 Consecutive carton alpha atoms are connected by a straight line.
 For a mesh-based version of the Carbon-alpha trace, see :func:`pv.Viewer.trace`.

   * *color*: the color operation to be used.
-Defaults to :func:`color.uniform`.
+Defaults to :func:`~pv.color.uniform`.
   * *lineWidth*: The line width for bonds and atoms.
 Defaults to 4.0

 .. function:: pv.Viewer.sline(name, structure[, options])

-  Renders the protein part of the structure (:class:`~mol.Mol`, or :class:`~mol.MolView`) as a smooth line trace.
+  Renders the protein part of the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) as a smooth line trace.
 The Carbon-alpha atoms are used as the control points for a Catmull-Rom spline.
 For a mesh-based version of the smooth line trace, see :func:`pv.Viewer.tube`.

   * *color*: the color operation to be used.
-Defaults to :func:`color.uniform`.
+Defaults to :func:`~pv.color.uniform`.
   * *lineWidth*: The line width for bonds and atoms.
 Defaults to 4.0
   * *strength*: influences the magnitude of the tangents for the Catmull-Rom spline.
 Defaults to 0.5.
 Meaningful values are between 0 and 1.
   * *splineDetail*: Number of subdivision per Carbon alpha atom.
 The default value is is determined by :func:`pv.Viewer.quality`.

 .. function:: pv.Viewer.trace(name, structure[, options])

-  Renders the structure (:class:`~mol.Mol`, or :class:`~mol.MolView`) as a carbon-alpha trace.
+  Renders the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) as a carbon-alpha trace.
 Consecutive Carbon alpha atoms (CA) are connected by a cylinder.
-For a line-based version of the trace render style, see :func:`pv.viewer.lineTrace`.
+For a line-based version of the trace render style, see :func:`pv.Viewer.lineTrace`.
 Accepted *options* are:

   * *color*: the color operation to be used.
-Defaults to :func:`color.uniform`.
+Defaults to :func:`~pv.color.uniform`.
   * *radius*: Radius of the tube.
 Defaults to 0.3.
   * *arcDetail*: number of vertices on the tube.
 The default is determined by :func:`pv.Viewer.quality`.
   * *sphereDetail* number of vertical and horizontal arcs for the spheres.